Text

 | @ | Will target the entire text of a text frame, this rarely needs setting as it will be the default behavior for when a tagSearch but not a find is set. |

-# Advanced Targeting with RegEx
+# Advanced RegEx Targeting with grep

 | Regex | Matches |